LordofNotCommitting/FixEconomy/README.md

 Changelog:

+v1.3:
+Tech gain type error, which has been fixed.

 v1.2:
 To counter slower production leading to lower faction growth overall, I have added power/tech gain multiplier on menu.
 Current defaulting at 300% power/500% tech multiplier to match vanilla pace of tech/power advancement.